ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 Here, `PI` and `MAX_CONNECTIONS` are marked as `Final`, signaling that these names should never be re-bound to a new value.
 A type checker will enforce this.
-If later in the code you attempt to do `PI = 3.14` (reassigning the constant), the type checker will emit an error, e.g.
+If later in the code you attempt `PI = 3.14` (reassigning the constant), the type checker will emit an error, e.g.
 "Error: can't assign to final attribute."
 The same goes for changing `MAX_CONNECTIONS`.
 The Python interpreter itself will not stop you from doing this reassignment, but using `Final` elevates the constant